benlumley/jQuery-PanZoom/README.md

 ## Manually setting image position ##

-You can manually change the image position using something like:
+You can manually change the image position from javascript using something like:

     // retrieve the current position
     data = $('#pan img').data('panZoom');